The Clear Edge

 • Conversations 21–30: find the 7/10 sweet spot

-• That price = your market-clearing price
+That price is your market-clearing price.

-This tactic eliminates pricing anxiety and underpricing mistakes.
-You’re not guessing what to charge.
-You’re discovering what the market pays through real money commitments.
+You’re not guessing what to charge—you’re discovering what the market actually pays through real money commitments.

 Document everything during delivery: